cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-This document introduces an OPRF protocol built in prime-order groups, applying to finite fields of prime-order and also elliptic curve (EC) settings.
+This document introduces an OPRF protocol built in prime-order groups, applying to finite fields of prime-order and also elliptic curve (EC) groups.
 The protocol has the option of being extended to a VOPRF with the addition of a NIZK proof for proving discrete log equality relations.
 This proof demonstrates correctness of the computation using a known public key that serves as a commitment to the server's secret